If this message is not displaying properly, click here to launch in your browser.

 Convention Concurrent Session Schedule

-The convention concurrent session schedule will be posted this week.
+The convention concurrent session schedule will be posted by February 6.

 Presenters, Chairs, and Moderators

-Plan to arrive on Wednesday, March 18, to take full advantage of the convention.
-Wednesday evening's opening ceremony, entertainment, and readings will provide a stimulating start to the convention, and Thursday morning's workshops are not to be missed.
+Plan to arrive on Wednesday, March 2, to take full advantage of the convention.
+Wednesday evening's Celebrating Poetry in the Twin Cities, The Rectangle readings, and Open Mic entertainment will provide a stimulating start to the convention, and Thursday morning's workshops are not to be missed.
+View the program schedule.